docker-archive/classicswarm/README.md

 ```

 ######2 - Nodes setup
-The only requirement for Swarm nodes is to run a regular Docker daemon.
+The only requirement for Swarm nodes is to run a regular Docker daemon (version `1.4.0` and later).

 In order for Swarm to be able to communicate with its nodes, they must bind on a network interface.
 This can be achieved by starting Docker with the `-H` flag (e.g. `-H 0.0.0.0:2375`).

-Currently, nodes must be running the Docker **master** version.
-Master binaries are available here: https://master.dockerproject.com/

 ### Example usage